 3. Sree Padmanabhaswamy Temple: Thiruvananthapuram, Kerala

-Mysterious Things: Only those devotees are allowed who profess the Hindu faith.
-Because of the protection of sanctity, no other religion people are allowed.
+- Mysterious Things: Only those devotees are allowed who profess the Hindu faith.
+Because of the protection of sanctity, no other religious people are allowed.

 Venkateshwara Temple: Tirumala, Andhra Pradesh